 I’ve always been afraid of the credit system, as I don’t fully understand it and I’m really cheap.
 I got my first credit card when I was 18, and on the advice of an elder I bought a chocolate bar, paid it off, and destroyed the card.
-I guessed that meant I had perfect credit or something, but I obviously didn’t, as when I tried years later to get a credit card based on my perceived need to rent a hotel room, I was rejected twice.
+I guessed that meant I had perfect credit or something, but I obviously didn’t, as when I tried years later to get a credit card based on my perceived need to

 Every year on Buy Nothing Day, the Adbusters holiday which falls on ‘Black Friday’ (the Friday after American Thanksgiving, the busiest shopping day of the year), celebrants stage diverse demonstrations against excessive consumerism.
 One of the most striking actions is a credit card cut-up service, where people stand in front of major department stores and malls, offering to destroy the credit cards of passersby.
 Surprisingly, this tactic seems to work from time to time, with common reports of several cards being destroyed at a given location.
 This is encouraging, as it illustrates the fact that some people still understand the value of thrift (or alternatively, it may illustrate nothing more than that Americans carry more cards than they can use).
 Calder argues that thrift, once a universally respected value, is now seen as ‘un-American’, and I agree; most of my consumptive habits are dictated by frugality, and when I look around while walking downtown in any metropolitan city, I can see that my values don’t fit with the conspicuity of Western excess.
 My values aren’t respected as ‘old fashioned’, but discouraged as ‘outdated’.